ryangomberg/ryangomberg/README.md

 My current interests are in Data Science/Machine Learning and Finance!
 I have experience with working and handling projects in a personal and team setting, as well as managing timelines and task coordination.
 I am keen to leverage academic experience and contribute to successful projects in a professional environment.

+Whenever I have free time, I enjoy swimming, video games, watching shows/movies, and taking walks on the beach! :)

+## Goals and Plans

+Upon completion of my Bachelor's Degree at UC Irvine, I would like to acquire at least 1 year of experience in the industry (ideally related to machine learning/finance), whether it be through internships or jobs, before considering a Master's program in Applied Mathmatics at San Diego State University or University of California, San Diego.
+These colleges were chosen for the ease of commuting and, additionally, both offer exceptional and rigorous programs for Applied Mathematics and Statistics.
+A thorough cost-benefit analysis was also considered, ensuring that a Master's degree is a reasonable financial investment for what I would get out of it.
+In the meantime, I would like to take on other projects for personal interest, namely related to machine learning practices, understanding databases, and learning visualization tools.
+If time allows, I would like to take 1-2 SOA Exams (Probability and Statistics for Risk Modeling preferred) in the summer and fall of this year.

+A brief (and ideal) timeline can be summarized by the series of steps:
+- Now: Look into internship and/or work opportunities.
+Work on side-projects.
+- Summer 2025: If applicable, work in an internship program and/or entry-level job.
+Work on side-projects and prepare for SOA Exams.
+- Fall 2025 - Summer 2026: Take SOA Exams; work in an internship program and/or entry-level job.
+- Fall 2026+: Continue working, or start a Master's program at SDSU or UCSD.
+Participate in any university driven research in Applied Mathematics.

 #### Technical Skills: R, MATLAB, Python, Excel, LaTeX

 ## Education